siratbyd/siratbyd/README.md

 # 💫 About Me:
-An electrical and electronics engineering graduate who is working as software test automation engineer and QA.
+An electrical and electronics engineering graduate who is working as software test automation and QA engineer.

 ## 🌐 Socials: